Preservation and Conversion (Rental or Ownership)

 When to Count Preservation or Conversion

-A preservation or conversion unit can be counted toward a jurisdiction’s Proposition 123 commitment when one of the following events occur:
+A preservation or conversion unit can be counted toward a jurisdiction’s Proposition 123 commitment.
+No matter the type of preservation or conversion, the units count at the later of:

 Rental Housing Preservation and Conversion